DewGew/Domoticz-Google-Assistant/README.md

 Required:
 - Public IP
 - python >= 3.5
-- reverse proxy for establishing secure connection (aog itself provides currently only unsecure one - http only)
+- reverse proxy for establishing secure connection (Domoticz-Google-Assistant itself provides currently only unsecure one - http only)

-Aog delivers:
+Domoticz-Google-Assistant delivers:
 - the oauth authorization and smarthome endpoint for the google assistant
 - OnOff, Brightness, Scene and OpenClose traits, rest to be done...
 Please feel free to modify it, extend and improve